Nobody Has Ever Scored 20/20 on This Insanely Hard Trivia Quiz

 You put up a great fight, but this quiz was no joke!
 You’ve got a solid knowledge base, but there’s still room to sharpen your skills.
 Why not take another shot and see if you can score higher?

 #2.
-What is the official language of Brazil?
+What is the name of Earth’s largest satellite?

 You May Also Like